2021 Remote High School Research Program (HSRP)

 - Need to be at least 15 years of age by the start of the program

 - Available Monday through Friday 8:30 a.m. to 5:00 p.m. for the duration of the program

-- Access to reliable transportation to and from the Laboratory
+- Access to reliable transportation to and from the Laboratory for onsite participation.

 - U.S. citizen or lawful permanent resident (green card holder) of the U.S.